samiurprapon/Aether/GUIDE.md

 # First Contributions

-Aether appriciate [firstcontribution](https://github.com/firstcontributions/first-contributions) community to support beginners like me.
-I'm excited to add their steps here which I also followed earlier.
+Aether appreciates [firstcontribution](https://github.com/firstcontributions/first-contributions) community to support beginners like me.
+I'm excited to add their steps here which I have also followed earlier.

 [firstcontribution](https://github.com/firstcontributions/first-contributions)  aims to simplify and guide the way beginners make their first contribution.
 If you are looking to make your first contribution, follow the steps below.